 Before you do anything else, look at the fixed elements in your home (flooring, cabinetry, countertops, fireplace, trim, etc.) These things will need to be factored into your design choices (unless of course, you're changing them).
 Consider the colours and textures so that you can weave elements of each throughout your overall design.
 Remember that the goal is to unify the entire space so that each room feels connected in some way to the rooms that open up to each other.
 You’ll need to carry the materials and finishes present in your fixed elements throughout your home in order to ensure that every detail feels like it was carefully selected and belongs in the space.
 Follow these 7 simple tips to help you:

 1. STAY TRUE TO YOUR STYLE

 Figure out your style and stay consistent with it.
 Since you can glimpse areas of other rooms in your home in an open concept design, it’s super important to keep the style throughout the space harmonious.
-If you don't know your style, take this quick style quiz to help you narrow it down.
+If you don't know your style, take this quick to help you narrow it down.

 2. COORDINATE YOUR PAINT PALETTE

 Use one paint colour throughout the space, or if the architecture in your open concept home has clear transitions, you can use coordinating paint colours if you prefer.
 This will provide a little more dimension throughout your space.